-- 9.38 Environmental impact is factored in at every stage of our options appraisal process, as it was for WRMP19: - 9.39 1) Generic screening The WRSE list of generic option types (as defined by WRSE based on the UKWIR Water Resources Planning Tools report) has been reviewed by us in a generic screening process to identify option types that have potential for providing feasible options for the Thames Water supply area.
-This screening includes consideration of any obvious and unacceptable environmental impacts as grounds for rejection at this stage.
-This screening produces the unconstrained list of options. - 9.40 2a) We have then passed our demand options through primary and secondary screening stages.
-The purpose of Primary Screening is to review and screen out those options that do not meet the key objectives.
-Primary screening assesses option feasibility at a high level for acceptance or not, having regard to Technological, Financial, Environmental, Risk and Resilience and Legal constraints. - 9.41 The purpose of Secondary Screening is to create a list of demand options which are considered to have a reasonable chance of implementation and of achieving a water demand saving.
+- 9.37 Environmental impact is factored in at every stage of our options appraisal process, as it was for WRMP19: - 9.38 1) Generic screening The WRSE list of generic option types (as defined by WRSE based on the UKWIR Water Resources Planning Tools report) has been reviewed by us in a generic screening process to identify option types that have potential for providing feasible options for the Thames Water supply area.
+This screening includes consideration of any obvious and unacceptable environmental impacts as grounds for rejection at this stage (criteria are further described in Section 7 and Section 8).
+This screening produces the unconstrained list of options. - 9.39 2a) We have then passed our demand options through primary and secondary screening stages.
+The purpose of Primary Screening is to review and screen out those options that do not meet the key objectives, as described in Section 8.
+Primary screening assesses option feasibility at a high level for acceptance or not, having regard to Technological, Financial, Environmental, Risk and Resilience and Legal constraints. - 9.40 The purpose of Secondary Screening is to create a list of demand options which are considered to have a reasonable chance of implementation and of achieving a water demand saving.
 Secondary screening further refines the options list that has emerged from the primary screening exercise by reference to qualitative criteria2.
-The outcome of sequential Primary and Secondary screening exercises is the drawing up of a Feasible Demand Options List. - 9.42 2b) We have also undertaken water resources options feasibility screening -for the option types that have passed the generic screening, we have conducted feasibility assessments.
-A staged approach has been adopted for the feasibility assessment: - 9.43 Stage 1: a systematic search was conducted to identify potential new resources of each type.
+The outcome of sequential Primary and Secondary screening exercises is the drawing up of a Feasible Demand Options List. - 9.41 2b) We have also undertaken water resources options feasibility screening -for the option types that have passed the generic screening, we have conducted feasibility assessments, as laid out in Section 7 and our Feasibility Addenda.
+A staged approach has been adopted for the feasibility assessment: - 9.42 Stage 1: a systematic search was conducted to identify potential new resources of each type.
 These collectively form the Unconstrained List of resource elements (see Appendix P) that were then screened against absolute constraints (pass/fail).
-These criteria include a number of planning, socio-economic and environmental considerations, specifically impacts on national and international conservation and heritage sites and water availability. - 9.44 Stage 2: the performance of each potential new resource was evaluated qualitatively against a number of criteria that enabled differentiation between options of that type.
-These criteria include nature conservation and biodiversity, floodplain encroachment, non-traffic impact of construction on local residents, and water resources and water quality. - 9.45 Stage 3: the performance of the potential new resources was assessed in further detail (e.g. including nature conservation and biodiversity, water resources and water quality, water source reliability and availability, and costing). - 9.46 Validation: we undertook verification and review of the final list of specific resource elements to determine the Feasible List. - 9.47 Further detail relating to the criteria used at each stage of the feasibility assessment can be found within each of the feasibility reports referred to in Section 7.
+These criteria include a number of planning, socio-economic and environmental considerations, specifically impacts on national and international conservation and heritage sites and water availability. - 9.43 Stage 2: the performance of each potential new resource was evaluated qualitatively against a number of criteria that enabled differentiation between options of that type.
+These criteria include nature conservation and biodiversity, floodplain encroachment, non-traffic impact of construction on local residents, and water resources and water quality. - 9.44 Stage 3: the performance of the potential new resources was assessed in further detail (e.g. including nature conservation and biodiversity, water resources and water quality, water source reliability and availability, and costing).

-$^{^{\}rm 2}$ These can be found in the Demand Management options screening report
+2 These can be found in the Demand Management options screening report